Ask yourself the question, Did You Know? And check out these short facts about Anchorage.

 photo courtesy Patricia Brown

-Temporary housing was put together in Mountain View, circa 1952 to help accommodate the influx of people.
+They put together temporary housing in Mountain View for the new arrivals circa 1952 to help accommodate the influx of people.

 Charles H. Brewster was an Anchorage homesteader.

-In 1952, he opened a store called Brewster's which was located in a log cabin in Muldoon.
+In 1952, he opened a store called Brewster's, located in a log cabin in the area of town known as Muldoon.

 Then, in 1959, Brewster relocated his store to North Bragaw street and Mountain View Drive in Mountain View.

-Originally located at 4th Avenue and I streets, the Wendler building was relocated to 400 D Street in 1985.
+In 1985, they relocated the Wendler Building from its original address on 4th Avenue and I streets, to 400 D Street in 1985.

-The building was originally constructed in 1915 during Anchorage's tent city days to serve the community as Larson & Wendler Grocery, by A.J.
-"Tony" Wendler, his wife Florence and a business associate named Ray T. Larson.
+Originally constructed in 1915 during Anchorage's tent city days. the building housed The Larson & Wendler Grocery business, run by A.J.
+“Tony” Wendler, his wife Florence and a business associate named Ray T. Larson.

 In 1920, Florence Wendler converted the building into a boarding house.